linuxliste/OSF/README.md

 To flash, you can follow the instructions from here to know how to use Jlink: https://ebikestuff.eu/en/content/18-tsdz8-firmware-update-using-j-link-jlink-v9-programming-kit

-The HEX file to upload is the one you downloaded from this github site at step 2.
+The HEX file to upload is the one you downloaded from this github site at step 1.
 It is in folder "files_to_flash" and named OSF_TSDZ8_Vxx_xx.hex where xx.xx is a version number.

-While flashing, the motor should best not be powered by the battery.
-Disconnect it or at least power it OFF.
-In principe, the Jkink will provide power to the controller (at least if it is a Jlink clone device).
-It seems possible to keep the motor connected to the display but do not press any button on the display.
+IMPORTANT NOTE: as said before, for flashing, the motor should not be powered by the battery AND simulterneously by the jlink device.

-Note: if you are using an original Segger Jlink device, you probably have to configure it to let it generate the power supply on the pin Vref in order to provide power supply to the controller.
-Otherwise, you can try to power on the controller with the battery (and pressing the power button on the display).
-Still I did not tested this method.
+So you must OR disconnect the battery (or at least power it OFF) OR take care that your Jkink does not provide power on Vref pin to the controller.

 # 4.Generate the configuration file